google-research/babelcode/README.md

 ```bash
 python convert_dataset.py --dataset_name="human_eval" --input_path="data/raw_datasets/human_eval_questions.jsonl"
 ```
 This will create the parsed dataset located in `data/parsed_datasets/human_eval.jsonl`.
 It will additionally create the files `data/golden_predictions/human_eval.jsonl` and `data/convert_failures/human_eval.txt`.
 The former is the gold solutions from the dataset that allows validation of BabelCode.
-The convert failures is the description of all failures that occured when trying to convert the dataset.
+The convert failures is the description of all failures that occurred when trying to convert the dataset.

 4. To generate the testing code and prompt data for the dataset run